jjordan-quantum/eth-backend-ts/README.md

  - stream gas price info
  - stream mempool gas price info
  - use PINO for logging (DONE)
- - log rotation for PINO
+ - log rotation for PINO (IN PROGRESS)
  - option to use API-based logging
  - option to use webhook-based alerts
  - use pm2 runtime to keep alive (DONE)